Carol Mastrangelo Bové

 Work in Progress:

-A translation of Colette’s La Maison de Claudine for SUNY Press.
+A translation and critical edition of Colette’s La Maison de Claudine for SUNY Press.

 Service and Other Duties

-Chairs the Undergraduate Paper Prize Committee for the Gender, Sexuality, and Women’s Studies Program
+Chairs the Tamara Horowitz Paper Prize for the Gender, Sexuality, and Women’s Studies Program